Monday, 24 February 2025

 Setting the national AI standards

-In with these efforts, the Malaysian Standards Department (JSM) has spearheaded the formation of a National Mirror Committee.
+In line with these efforts, the Malaysian Standards Department (JSM) has spearheaded the formation of a National Mirror Committee.
 This committee, chaired by MIMOS – the applied research and development centre under MOSTI – collaborates with representatives from the ministry, agencies, academia, and industry players.

 Chang highlighted that standards and legislation are two sides of the same coin.
 Rather than relying solely on legal frameworks, a balanced approach is imperative to regulate and monitor AI without stymieing its innovative potential.